cap-js-community/sap-afc-sdk/README.md

   - SAP BTP feature toggle library enables Node.js applications using the SAP Cloud Application Programming Model to maintain live-updatable feature toggles via Redis

-Using the SAP Advanced Financial Closing SDK a 3rd-party scheduling provider can be built for SAP Advanced Financial Closing.
+Using the SAP Advanced Financial Closing SDK, a third-party scheduling provider can be built for SAP Advanced Financial Closing.
 The architectural design of the SAP Advanced Financial Closing (AFC) SDK for implementing a Scheduling Provider is based on the SAP Cloud Application Programming Model (CAP) and SAP Build Code.
 It leverages the [@cap-js-community](https://github.com/cap-js-community) open-source components to enable scheduling services in AFC.